tctqn/movie_website/README.md

 # movie_website
-Practice develop a website for movie.
+Practice develop a website for movie with HTML/CSS/JS.